 Nzebo explores subjects drawn from his hometown Douala, Cameroon’s largest city.
 He constructs portraits using detailed studies of traditional African hairstyles, layered with informal snapshots of local neighbourhoods, urban architecture and scenes from daily life.
 Recent paintings address current affaires; violence, social inequalities and political instability.
 The artist's stylized execution owes a lot to painted haircut signs found outside Cameroon's barber shops, as well as the murals and graffiti throughout Douala’s suburbs.
 He uses a strong colour palette and appropriates the language of advertising.

-Manchester Art Gallery hosted a solo exhibition of Nzebo's work in 2016, entitled 'Urban Style'.
+Born 1979, Port-Gentil, Gabon, Nzebo lives and works in Douala, Cameroon.
+Manchester Art Gallery hosted a solo exhibition of his work in 2016.
 A piece was subsequently acquired for the museum’s permanent collection and exhibited in 2017.
 Previous group exhibitions include ‘Pangaea’ & ‘Pangaea II’ at the Saatchi Gallery, London.